superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 ### 🗺 Step-by-Step Guide

-1. In the root project, extend the list of CDK dependencies in the `.projenrc.js` configuration.
+1. In the root project, extend the list of CDK dependencies in the `.projenrc.ts` configuration.
 The final file should look like this:

    ```js
    import { awscdk, javascript } from 'projen';